Bruce Lansbury: Personal life

 Born in London, England, in 1930, Lansbury was a son of English politician and businessman Edgar Lansbury and actress Moyna Macgill, and a grandson of future Labour Party leader George Lansbury.
 He was the younger brother of actress Angela Lansbury and the twin brother of theatre, film, and television producer Edgar Lansbury.
 Both brothers became United States citizens in 1954.
 Lansbury was a graduate of UCLA and married his first wife, Mary Hassalevris, in 1951.
 The couple had two daughters and remained together until Mary's death in 1996.
 In 1998, he married Gail England.

 Television

+Lansbury joined CBS in 1959, and was promoted to vice president of programs in 1964.

-Lansbury served as producer of 69 episodes of The Wild Wild West, from 1966 to 1969, and 38 episodes of Mission: Impossible, from 1969 to 1972, and among his work on other television series and TV movies, Lansbury served as producer of Wonder Woman, Knight Rider, Buck Rogers in the 25th Century and executive producer for the science fiction series The Fantastic Journey.
+From 1966 to 1969, he produced 69 episodes of The Wild Wild West, and produced 38 episodes of Mission: Impossible from 1969 to 1972.

-His name appears in the closing credits of The Brady Bunch, Happy Days and The Odd Couple as "Vice President of Creative Affairs" for Paramount Television.
+In 1972 Lansbury joined Paramount Television as "Vice President, Creative Affairs."
+The Brady Bunch, Happy Days and The Odd Couple were among the series produced under his watch.

-Lansbury was the producer of 88 episodes of Murder, She Wrote, which starred his sister Angela.
-He was also a writer for 15 episodes of the show.
+He later served as producer of the series Wonder Woman, Knight Rider, Buck Rogers in the 25th Century and executive producer for the science fiction series The Fantastic Journey.
+Lansbury also produced of 88 episodes of Murder, She Wrote, which starred his sister Angela, and wrote 15 episodes of the show.